 # Specify the mode in which label detection is to be performed

-mode = videointelligence.enums.LabelDetectionMode.SHOT_AND_FRAME_MODE
+= videointelligence.enums.LabelDetectionMode.SHOT_AND_FRAME_MODE

-config = videointelligence.types.LabelDetectionConfig(label_detection_mode=mode)
+mode = videointelligence.types.LabelDetectionConfig(label_detection_mode=mode)

-context = videointelligence.types.VideoContext(label_detection_config=config)
+config = videointelligence.types.VideoContext(label_detection_config=config)

 # Make the request

-operation = video_client.annotate_video(
+= video_client.annotate_video(

-input_uri=gcs_path, features=features, video_context=context)
+operation =gcs_path, features=features, video_context=context) input_uri

 Here I am supplying a GCS bucket path of the video I wanted to infer on.
 Processing the results of the operation is also straightforward -